MicrosoftDocs/fabric-docs/docs/data-factory/templates.md

 # Templates in [!INCLUDE [product-name](../includes/product-name.md)]

-Templates are pre-defined pipelines that allow you to get started quickly with Data Integration.
+Templates are pre-defined pipelines that allow you to get started quickly with Data Factory.
 These templates help to reduce development time by providing an easy way to create pipelines for common data integration scenarios.

 :::image type="content" source="media/templates/templates-list.png" lightbox="media/templates/templates-list.png" alt-text="Screenshot showing the templates browser in [!INCLUDE [product-name](../includes/product-name.md)].":::